CableDorado2/Ikemen-Plus-Ultra/README.md

 - This engine it is used to create advanced MUGENS games, that run on any PC from 2008 onwards, without a graphics card (Works under DirectX Render).

 - According to the words of one of the special contributors to this engine ***PlasmoidThunder***: "The benefits that S-SIZE (Ikemen Plus) has over Ikemen GO are":
-  - Better sound engine for the most part.
+  - "Better sound engine for the most part".
-  - Native system renderer.
+  - "Native system renderer".
-  - Winamp plugin support.
+  - "Winamp plugin support".
-  - Easier to tweak engine code.
+  - "Easier to tweak engine code".

 - The current version is a public development release for testing purposes, may contain bugs and incomplete features that will be finished in the final release.